-This bottle has two lids to fight against leaks, but two things to keep track of is annoying, and we think you'll likely lose one or more of them before the bottle is empty (we did).
-The smaller bottle also won't last long if you use it for a family of four or more on a regular basis.
-While it comes in a two-pack, it would be nice to get a little more product for your money or at least larger bottles, so you don't need to carry two.
-Overall, we really like this effective and easy to use spray that leaves behind no strange feel and no scent.
-We are willing to work with the smaller bottle and dual cap to get the protection we need.
+This bottle has two lids to prevent leaks, but two lids are somewhat annoying to keep track of, and we suspect you'll lose at least one of them before the bottle is empty (we did).
+The smaller bottle also won't last as long as the larger competition if you use it regularly for the whole family.
+While it comes in a two-pack, it would be nice to get a little more repellent for your money or at least larger bottles, so you don't need to tote more than one.
+Overall, we really like this effective and easy-to-use spray that leaves behind no strange feel or scent.
+We are willing to work with the smaller bottle and dual cap to get the right protection.

 OFF!
-Family Care Insect & Mosquito Repellent is a lightly scented option that many of our testers love.
-With an easy to use spray top and a palm-sized lid, this bottle is easy to hold and spray even with slick, sunscreen covered hands.
-The low percentage DEET formula is deemed safe by the Centers for Disease Control (CDC), and it didn't leave our skin feeling tight and dry like some competing DEET formulations we've tested.
+Family Care Insect & Mosquito Repellent is a lightly scented repellant that many testers love.
+The bottle is easy to hold and spray even with slick, sunscreen-covered hands and it has an easy-to-use spray top with a palm-sized lid.
+The low percentage DEET formula is deemed safe by the Centers for Disease Control (CDC), and it didn't leave our skin feeling tight and dry like some competing DEET products we tested.

-The DEET formula leaves skin feeling strange at first, and some users may not like the smell.
-While our testers prefer it over most of the competition, any added fragrance means more chemicals are included that they aren't required to list, which means a higher chance of it containing potential irritants or allergens.
-Overall, this two-pack of budget-priced repellent works well and travels without leaks making it one to consider.
+DEET can leave skin feeling strange at first, and some users may not like the smell.
+While our testers prefer it over most of the competitors, any fragrance translates to more chemicals that the manufacturer isn't required to divulge, which means an increased chance for potential irritants or allergens.
+Overall, this multi-pack of repellent works well and travels without leaks making it one to consider.

 Cutter Skinsations Insect Repellent has a colorful bottle and an easy to open lid.
-The spray bottle is narrow, and it has a pleasant smell most of our testers liked.
-In our tests, it seemed effective against most bugs, though we didn't encounter ticks on our adventures.
-We like that the low percentage of DEET is listed as safe by the CDC, and we love how easily the bottle fits in a cup holder or backpack.
-This spray works on skin or gear, and the added aloe can help relieve any bites you might already have with a cool feeling.
+The spray bottle is narrow, and it has a pleasant smell most of our testers enjoyed.
+It seemed effective against most bugs in our tests, though we didn't encounter ticks on our adventures.
+We like that the low percentage of DEET is listed as safe by the CDC, and we love how the bottle fits easily in a cup holder or backpack.
+This spray works on skin or gear, and the added aloe can help relieve bites you might already have with a cool feeling.

-Our bottle had some leaking trouble with the lid off and in our backpack where the lid got knocked off.
-The smell might be offensive to some, and unlike the Picaridin products, it doesn't disappear with any level of swiftness.
-Also, fragrance means an increased potential for chemical irritants, so you may want to spot check this option before you spray yourself or a child.
-Overall, we think this product is a winner, and it seems similar to the OFF! formulation.
-It is a suitable choice for families who want a family-friendly option most members can use without complaint.
+We experienced some leaking with our bottle when the lid was off and in our backpack where the lid fell off.
+The smell might be offensive to some, and unlike the Picaridin-containing products, it doesn't disappear with any quickness.
+Also, fragrance means more potential for chemical irritants, so you may want to spot-check this product before spraying everywhere.
+Overall, we think this repellent is a winner, and it seems similar to the OFF! formulation.
+It is a suitable option for families who want a family-friendly spray most members can safely use without complaint.

-Natrapel Repellent Wipes is similar in look and feel to a moist towelette you might get with BBQ food (minus the delicious food beforehand).
-These towelettes contain bug repellent instead of a lemon-scented cleaner.
-This useful and travel-sized product won't leak in your pack and can be used anywhere as it isn't airborne and won't annoy others standing near you.
-Which is a plus for anyone with breathing issues or sensitivities to sprays.
+Natrapel Repellent Wipes is similar in look and feel to a moist towelette you might get with BBQ food (minus the delicious food).
+But, these towelettes contain bug repellent instead of a lemon-scented cleaner.
+This useful, travel-sized wipe won't leak in your pack and can be used anywhere as it isn't airborne and won't annoy innocent bystanders.
+This feature is a plus for anyone with breathing issues or spray sensitivities.
 We like the simplicity of the design and found that one wipe will work for the average person wearing shorts and a t-shirt.
-The packets can tuck in your pocket to keep them handy, and children will definitely find them useful at camp or in situations where they need to take care of themselves.
+The packets can tuck in your pocket, and children will definitely find them useful at camp or in situations where they need to care for themselves.

 Unfortunately, these wipes won't work for all situations.
-They can only be used one time each, so when you run out, that is all the protection you have.
+They can only be used once each, so when you run out, that is all the protection you have.
 Plus, they create more trash, as each is individually wrapped.
-They also can't be used on gear for a layering protection effect, and the design means you're spending more money per application than typical repellents.
-However, despite these limitations, we believe there is a time and place for this unique product, and the useful wipe application makes travel a breeze.
-So, while likely not your primary, go-to product, this wipe could be an excellent backup or occasional solution when a bottle or spray is not suitable.
+They also can't be used on gear, and the design means you're spending more money per application than traditional repellents.
+However, despite these limitations, we believe there is potentially a time and place for this unique product, and the useful wipe application makes travel a breeze.
+So, while likely not your main repellent, this wipe could be an excellent backup or situational solution when a bottle or spray is unsuitable.

 Repel Insect Repellent Sportsmen Max can be considered a must-have product if you want to layer your levels of protection (and you should, If possible).
 This higher percentage of DEET is not traditionally recommended for use on skin or with children.
-However, it can be applied to clothing and gear to create an extra layer of protection from pesky insects.
+However, you can apply it to clothing and gear to create an extra layer of protection from pesky insects.
 We believe the ability to layer and increase your protection without upping your skin's chemical load is a very good thing.
-During testing, layering our protection by spraying our gear did, in fact, decrease the number of bugs and bug related bites we encountered.
-We like that this product sprays evenly and was straightforward to use.
+During testing, layering our protection by spraying our gear did, in fact, decrease the number of bugs and bug-related bites we encountered.
+We like that this product sprays evenly and is straightforward to use.

 This spray smells worse than most of our review options, and in our experience, the smell lingers for longer than we liked.
 However, if you pre-treat gear and let it air dry before use (as directed), the smell's overall impact significantly decreases.
 If you are going somewhere where there are known concerns or a high level of insect-borne illnesses, then utilizing a higher concentration of DEET could be called for, and you'll be glad you're packing this option deep into the woods.
 While the odor may not be your favorite smell, it is certainly better than dealing with an insect-borne illness.